nordskova/mlzoom_cap2_proj/README.md

 <img src="demo2.png" width="400"/>

-Here as an example we use a fresh picture from the Instagram account of Otaru Aquarium (Japan), to make sure we did not have it in the dataset.
-The picture we used:
+The picture we have used here as an example is a fresh photo from the Instagram account of Otaru Aquarium (Japan).
+This way we made sure that this picture was not contained in our training dataset.
+The photo we have used:

 <img src="peng_img.jpeg" width="350"/>